brannondorsey/tvtalker/README.md

-This is a custom repo for workflow tools associated with a custom project to tag in and out timestamps of words in TV programs recorded with the HDHomeRun Digital TV tuner.
+# TVTalker-server

+TVTalker Server app made with Node JS.

+Requires [TVTalker-app](https://github.com/brannondorsey/tvtalker-app) for full functionality.

-Perhaps in the future these tools can be standardized and documented, but for now I would imagine that they are fairly cryptic and unhelpful for other users.
+Perhaps in the future this tool can be standardized and documented, but for now I would imagine that they are fairly cryptic and unhelpful for other users.